rum3r/leadership-website/README.md

 Either go to http://www.kuljeetsinghvirk.com or http://kuljeetsinghvirk.com
 or Run Locally
-1. clone the repo
-run following commands
+1. clone the repo and run following commands
 2. npm install
 3. node server.js
 4. go to your browser and type http://localhost:8080